CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 Be sure that:

 * You have pushed in `master branch`.
-* You listen on `port 8080`, by default each Dotnet application is created with the `ASPNETCORE_URLS="http://0.0.0.0:8080"` environment variable.
+* You listen on `port 8080`, by default each .NET application is created with the `ASPNETCORE_URLS="http://0.0.0.0:8080"` environment variable.
 * You have committed the different files of your project and the corresponding project file (`.csproj`, `.fsproj` or `.vbproj`).
 If the project file is not at the root of the repository, you can use the APP_FOLDER environment variable.
 See the list of environment variables [here](https://www.clever-cloud.com/doc/get-help/reference-environment-variables/).

 ## Requirements